mcstep/euc/README.md

 - `bundle exec rake db:migrate`
 - `bundle exec rake add_first_dev_user`
 - `bundle exec rake synchronize_users_with_invitations`

-- `rails server`
-- The server should be reachable under http://localhost:3000/
+#### Services

+The environment is configured to forward port 3000 from Docker host machine to application container.
+Rails however start development server that listens only to local connections.
+To make it accessible to you this is how it should be started:

+    rails s -b 0.0.0.0

+After that it can be accessed at `http://localhost:3000` (run `boot2docker ip` to get host ip and use it instead of localhost if you are not running Linux.

-- Login using `first.user` and the password given to you by the Administrator (Ashutosh Joshi)
+After that you can login using `first.user` and the password given to you by the Administrator (Ashutosh Joshi).

 ### Infrastructure provisioning